-This one boasts to be one of the oldest cafes in Porto, if not the oldest (dating from 1899!). ut of all 5, I’d say this one is also the most touristic.
+This one boasts to be one of the oldest cafes in Porto, if not the oldest (dating from 1899!).
+Out of all 5, I’d say this one is also the most touristic.

-What we thought at first was that they had upgraded the interior in the recent years with keeping some of the original details.
+We first thought they upgraded the interior recently with keeping some of the original details.
 However, after seeing some “before” photos, that doesn’t seem to be the case.
-Instead, it seems it has been almost completely redone recently, which only makes me congratulate the owner and designers – good job!
-The cafe featured in the “before” images was really outdated, featuring a sort of sad wannabe elegance from the late 90s, a trend I’m glad they replaced.
-I would have never entered the place had it looked like before!
+Instead, the place was almost completely redone relatively recent, which only makes me congratulate the owner and designers – good job!

 Besides that, the coffee was very good as well as the food – excellent place for breakfast and/ or brunch!

 We discovered this one quite accidentally while searching for a place to have dinner.
-If looking it up, it appears primarily as a restaurant/ bistro – from burgers, to soup or chicken nuggets, wine or beer, this was a cool dinner experience for us.
-The interior is cozy, dim-lit and featuring vinyls all over.
+If you look it up, it appears primarily as a restaurant/ bistro – from burgers, to soup or chicken nuggets, wine or beer, this was a cool dinner experience for us.
+The interior is cozy, dim-lit and featuring vinyls all over – a nice design touch.

 5. 7g roaster

-This one is on the other side of the river Douro, in the Vila Nova de Gaia area, hidden somewhere behind the famous Port wine houses on the riverfront.
-The place is quite big, with a lovely outdoor area featuring a large wall covered in plants and they also have apartments available for rent.
+This one is on the other side of the river Douro, in Vila Nova de Gaia, hidden somewhere behind the famous Port wine houses on the riverfront.
+The place is quite big, with an artsy vibe and a lovely outdoor area featuring a large wall covered in plants.
+Aaaand they also have apartments available for rent!